mlars84/portfolio-site/README.md

 NPM install all dependencies.

 ## Built With
-Node.js, Express.js, AnularJS, HTML5, CSS3, Angular Material and Bootstrap.
+"EAN" Stack: Express.js, AngularJS, Node.js, HTML5, CSS3, Angular Material, Bootstrap3,
+Gulp and Yarn.

 ## Acknowledgments
 All the staff at Prime Digital Academy and the PSI cohort!